 Dr William F Lamb is a researcher at the Mercator Research Institute on Global Commons and Climate Change (MCC) in Berlin

 The emission reduction goals of the Paris Agreement demand rapid action at all scales and levels of governance – from individual to international – and cities are no exception.
-Many urban governments recognise this and are embarking on projects to improve public transport, mandate efficient buildings, or produce energy from local renewable sources.
+Many urban governments recognise this and are embarking on projects to improve public transport services, mandate efficient buildings, or produce energy from local renewable sources.

 So what do we actually know about climate mitigation in cities?
 In our new paper, published in Nature Climate Change, we take stock of all the city case studies currently available in the peer-reviewed literature.